Jaklyn Baccoli (5 of Clubs, New York)

 There is this system at this drug house where the buyer would put their money in a bucket that was lowered down from an upper window.

-The dealer would reel the bucket back up, take the money, and put the drugs in and reel it back down.
+The dealer would reel the bucket back up, take the money and put the drugs in and reel it back down.
+And the customer would get their drugs.

-Apparently, during this deal, They put their money in for, I don't know, a bag or two of crack.
+Apparently, During this deal, they put their money in for, I don't know, a bag or two of crack.

 The dealer wheeled up the bucket and mistakenly put their whole stash in the bucket and lowered it back down.
+Apparently, Jackie saw that as an opportunity to score a lot of dope.

+So allegedly, she took the whole stash of dope from the drug dealer.
 Taking drugs she hadn't paid for would have put a target on Jackie.

 And Neil became even more concerned when a few people had told him they'd seen Jackie walking on Lyle Avenue with an unidentified black man.

-So Neil wondered if she she had been lured away by someone who wanted revenge for the drug theft.
+Now, Lyle was near Walnut where her body was later found, but Jackie typically stayed away from Lyle.
+So Neil wondered if she had been lured away by someone who wanted revenge for the drug theft.

 Given all this information, we actually brought a picture of Jackie to the scene when we responded to Walnut Street because we had an idea that it might have been her.

+They were right.
 Fingerprints confirmed Jackie's identity, and the autopsy showed just how brutal her final moments really were.

-The Emmy's report listed a multitude of injuries, abrasions, and contusions to her head and neck.
+Somebody put her through hell.
+The ME's report listed a multitude of injuries, abrasions and contusions to her head and neck.

+Her jaw was broken.
 So was her neck and her wrist.

+Her voice box had been fractured.
 She had internal bleeding around her brain and her spinal cord.

 There were blunt force injuries all over her body, on her back, her arms, her hips, her knees.

-but I think the majority of the injuries that she had were relatively fresh.
+She did have some minor injuries that were in stages of healing, but I think the majority of the injuries that she had were relatively fresh.

 Jackie's family had long feared something bad would happen to her.

 In fact, when police called her brother, John Bocoli, with the news of her death, he was heartbroken, although not necessarily surprised.
+I mean, he'd spent years worrying about his sister.

-Both were athletic with a natural ear for music, and their childhood was full of joyful moments.
+John told our reporter Nina that he and Jackie used to be close, both were athletic with a natural ear for music.
+And their childhood was full of joyful moments.

 Big family gatherings, their dad's company picnics, the kind of steady, happy memories that stay with you.